kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

    +        Name ClassResourceName
    +        // Classes available in the resource
    +        Classes []string
+   +        // Immutable is set to true if the resource type does not support in-place updates
+   +        Immutable bool
    +}
    ```
 1. Separate API objects (e.g. something like `RuntimeClass`).
 Doesn't